burakboduroglu/burakboduroglu/README.md

 <hr>

 ### Contact 📫
-Explore my captivating blog on dev.to and watch the exciting introduction video of my top project on YouTube.
-You can also find my coding challenges on CodeWars, HackerRank, and LeetCode, where I continue to learn and grow.
-Stay connected and discover more through my Linktree page.⚡
+Explore my captivating blog on `Developer Community` and watch the exciting introduction video of my top project on `YouTube`.
+You can also find my coding challenges on `CodeWars`, `HackerRank`, and `LeetCode`, where I continue to learn and grow.
+Stay connected and discover more through my  `Linktree` page.⚡
 <p align="center">
     <a href="https://linktr.ee/burakboduroglu" target="blank">
         <img src="https://img.shields.io/badge/linktree-39E09B?style=for-the-badge&logo=linktree&logoColor=white" alt="bb"/>